 The 5 Best Vitamins for Energy & Tiredness

 Despite the best marketing efforts of a huge drinks company, energy is not something you can buy in a can.
 Energy is actually something that your body makes.
 You supply the raw ingredients (aka food) and your body quickly gets to work on the complicated process of making energy.
 Since your body needs energy for lots of everyday functions, not just to move, but to digest food, even to think and much more, it’s crucial that this process is well supported and that’s where a bit of know-how comes in handy.
-Your body needs extra help from key nutrients to turn food into energy, and without these, the whole process simply does not work.
+Your body needs extra help from key nutrients found in energy supplements to turn food into energy, and without these, the whole process simply does not work.

 Most of your body’s cells prefer to use carbohydrates as a main energy fuel, however you need a steady supply of vitamin B1 to actually turn these foods into energy.
 An athlete eating a high carbohydrate diet will need higher amounts of vitamin B1 in their diet to access this energy.